 Similar insight is available for all social media platforms and other search engines such as Microsoft’s Bing.
 Essentially it’s a fact-finding mission to draw up common denominators.
 This is your starting point.

-Seek expert advice when you need it
+Seek expert marketing advice when you need it

 Any reputable outsourced or freelance team will ask for this information before they agree to any scope of work.
 They couldn’t implement effective support without this knowledge.